 Because of limited campsites, courtesy in setting up camps and not intruding, either physically or by noise, on other campers is expected.
 When meeting other groups on the way downriver discussions about campsites should be undertaken so that groups know where each other are going to be staying.
 Cooperation on these simple rules and common courtesies will go a long way toward making your San Miguel River trip enjoyable for yourself and others who are on the river.
 If you pack it in, then pack it out.
 Take only photographs and memories - leave only footprints!

 Shuttles may be available from the BLM at 970-859-7445 (Bedrock) or 970-677-2772 (Slick Rock).
 Shuttles and rentals may be available from any of several outfitters serving the Dolores and surrounding rivers.
 Other outfitters elsewhere in Colorado and other states may also provide services on the San Miguel River.

-This section of the San Miguel River is not particularly difficult, and almost anybody can enjoy paddling here.
+This section of the San Miguel River is not particularly difficult, and almost anybody with moderate whitewater experience can enjoy paddling here.
+Paddling here will clearly show the change from Alpine Telluride to desert Naturita, though it is scenic almost everywhere you look.
 It is the last of the "whitewater" sections on the San Miguel River, though there are some minor rapids between the Green Truss Bridge and its confluence with the Dolores River.
 This section flows through the small, but beautiful, Norwood Canyon.
 Much of the land along the riverbanks is privately owned, so please avoid trespassing.
 The water temperature will be cold, so dress for that condition to avoid hypothermia unless you plan on staying inside your boat with the hole up.
 Paddlers have the option of taking out at Green Truss Bridge, or continuing on downriver to Uravan, just before the San Miguel meets the Dolores, but no riverside campsites are available.